sterbini/madxp/examples/Run3/input_thin.md

 ## Simple make thin of Run3
-The purpose of this file is to compute the Q4/Q5 feedforward for the wire.
+The purpose of this file is make an example of python scripting in a mask.

 ## Contributors
 **S. Fartoukh**